quacksecho/beer-money-tools/README.md

 Most of these are fast, low paying surveys which build up over time.
 I've tried to arrange them in my preferred order, which is lowest payout threshold to highest.

 * 1Q: http://1Q.com/r5rm2n (single-question surveys that pay out 25 cents instantly to your PayPal account)
+* AttaPoll: https://attapoll.app/join/coirm (Pay out to Revolut at £2.50 or PayPal at £3)
 * PollPay: Find the app on your app store and use referral code LWL3M7FVFF to start with 19 cents.
 Payout by gift card starting at £5, for PayPal you need at least £10.
 * BigToken: https://invite.bigtoken.com/6mDZX5YkXgStSvW49 (Take payout once per quarter to your PayPal account)
 * Zap Surveys: https://bdr3.app.link/ZK18chuQWab (Cash out when you reach $25, PayPal, Amazon and others)

+### My Blog

+I try to keep this page updated, but I also post from time to time on my blog, especially if I'm out and about at the time.
+Head over to https://quacksecho.net/blog and see if there's anything I've missed, or you've missed.
+I like to talk in more detail there.